Linear computation of XPM and BER in Long-Haul Optical Systems: Results

+This extracted $\text{SNR}_{\text{Rad}}$, combined with the analytical variance $\sigma_{\text{XPM}}^{2}$, serves as the input for the BER model.
 For this evaluation, the CW probe is replaced by a 16-QAM signal (32 GHz bandwidth) identical to the pump.
 Both transmitters operate at 1 mW launch power with EDFA noise figures of 5 dB.
-Signals are demodulated via a coherent receiver without DSP-based distortion compensation for XPM.
+Signals are demodulated via a coherent receiver without DSP-based distortion compensation.

-Fig.~\ref{fig:BER} presents the BER results for a 16-QAM, two-subcarrier system after 30 spans, demonstrating strong agreement between the analytical model and VPI simulations.
-Minor discrepancies are attributed to the Gaussian phase noise assumption and the SNR extraction method.
-Crucially, neglecting intensity fluctuation (IF) growth significantly underestimates BER in the nonlinear regime ($>-1$ dBm), confirming the necessity of accounting for frequency-domain IF evolution in performance modeling.
+Figure~\ref{fig:BER} illustrates the BER results, demonstrating strong agreement between the model and VPI simulations for the 16-QAM, two subcarrier system after 30 spans.
+Minor differences arise due to assumptions such as Gaussian distributed phase noise and the direct extraction of $E_b/N_0$ from simulations.
+The comparison between the evolving-IF and constant-IF assumptions is made at the same extracted radial SNR in order to isolate only the effect of the XPM phase variance.
+It should therefore not be interpreted as two independent launch-power simulations with identical nonlinear SNR.
+Under this controlled equal-$\mathrm{SNR}_{\mathrm{Rad}}$ comparison, neglecting IF growth predicts a smaller phase variance and consequently a lower BER in the nonlinear regime (above $-1$ dBm).
+This strongly highlights the importance of accurately accounting for phase variance in modeling.

+Figure~\ref{fig:GranularBER} presents the BER for a 16-QAM system under different granularity levels after 20 spans.
+The results confirm that the optimal granularity minimizes the phase variance, resulting in the lowest BER.
+However, phase noise is not the only factor affecting the BER; other noise sources, such as amplitude noise, also play a significant role.
+The model presented here focuses on the phase noise component, which is particularly relevant in systems where XPM-induced distortions are significant.